karollynecosta/aws_solutions_architect-associate/README.md

 Cross-Zone Load Balancing:
 	Each load balancer instance distributes evenly across all registered instances in all AZ.
+	Route 53 will distribute traffic such that each load balancer node receives 50% of the traffic from the clients.

 	ALB: Always on
 		 No chargesfor inter AZ data